ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 ### 3. Submission code is usable and readable

 The [model.py](vehicle_control/model/model.py) file contains the code for training and saving the convolution neural network.
-The file contians the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file contains the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 Here is an extract showing the main pipeline code:
 ```python